 Exposure to an outbreak attributable to a vaccine serogroup

-If 1st-year college students aged ≤ 21 years received only 1 dose of vaccine before their 16th birthday, they should be given a booster dose before enrollment.
+If first-year college students aged ≤ 21 years received only 1 dose of vaccine before their 16th birthday, they should be given a booster dose before enrollment.

 MenACWY is recommended for all adolescents (aged 11 to 18 years), including those with HIV infection.